dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

-The idea was to abstract away the nasty details of cross-platform `C++` compilation, so that developers could concentrate on how to implement the algorithms and features they were thinking about, without having to care on such low-level details such as the build system.
+The idea was to abstract away the nasty details of cross-platform `C++` compilation, so that developers could concentrate on how to implement the algorithms and features they were thinking about, without having to care about "low-level" details such as the build system.

 The tool quickly became widely used by the members of the team, because the command line API was nice and easy to remember.